Yes, this blog post is only going to talk about 5 books I think you should read.

 After all, how many of you actually read those huge list posts?

-No, instead I thought it might be cool to share some of my favourite books with you – books I’ve actually read and not just Googled.
+No, instead I thought it might be cool to share some of my favorite books with you – books I’ve actually read and not just Googled.

 Some of them are directly related to the idea of working for yourself, but some are a bit more tangential.